-This is a strong and growing research theme including researchers who have an active interest in and expertise within the area of child psychology, across Developmental Psychology, Clinical and Health Psychology, and Forensic and Criminological Psychology.
+This is a growing research theme including researchers who have an active interest in and expertise within the area of child psychology, across Developmental Psychology, Clinical and Health Psychology, and Forensic and Criminological Psychology.
 Research conducted in this cross-cutting theme informs teaching on our specialist BSc Psychology and Child Development course, one of only six such courses in the UK

 Our areas of specialism in Child Psychology include: